If you're business-minded with a talent for meeting targets and deadlines there are plenty of jobs in the sector to consider

 For further information, see office manager.

-Career opportunities are available with any company which makes a product, whether the product is technical, financial or manufactured.
+Opportunities are available with any company that makes a product, whether technical, financial or manufactured.

-Working with the people who make a product, those who use the product and those who manage the business, you'll ensure that the product is being made as efficiently as possible and that the people building it have access to the latest technologies and techniques.
-You're also responsible for the life cycle of the product - ensuring that the product roadmap is followed and features are being released on time and are of a high quality.
+You'll ensure that the product is being made as efficiently as possible and that the people working on it have access to the latest technologies and techniques.
+You're also responsible for the life cycle of the product - ensuring that the roadmap is followed and features are being released on time.

-As a graduate it's likely that you'll start out as a junior product manager, progressing to a more senior role - where you'll take control of a group of products - once you've gained experience.
+It's likely that you'll start out as a junior product manager, progressing to a more senior role once you've gained experience.

 Learn more about a career as a product manager.

-Although this area of work is open to all graduates, an HND or degree in business studies, fashion management, marketing, and retail management may increase your chances.
+Although open to all graduates, an HND or degree in business studies, fashion management, marketing, and retail management may increase your chances.

 Assistant positions are salaried at between £17,000 and £23,000, which can reach up to £30,000 with a few years' experience.